Dr. Ben Carvosso is a chiropractor and is also a High Performance Coach with 28 years experience as an entrepreneur starting and running businesses.

 This Week on So You Want To Start A Business Podcast:

 Dr. Ben Carvosso is a High Performance Coach with 28 years experience starting and running businesses.

-Because of his age and personal experiences navigating mid-life, Dr Ben has had a focus on stuck and how it relates to mid-life. (mid-life stuck = mid-life crisis).
+He’s now reached a stage in life where his personal experiences navigating mid-life, Dr Ben is focussing on the notion of “being stuck” and how it relates to mid-life. (mid-life stuck = mid-life crisis).

 Ben is inspiring and passionate – and generous.
 He has offered a free Discover Coaching Call – click here to find out more; and click here to claim Ben’s free audio program.

 Ingrid: Hello and here we are today with Doctor Ben Carvosso.
 So Ben, hello.